Nandakishore695/HTML-CSS-Javascript/README.md

 - HTML is used to display the content on a web page, while CSS is used to control the presentation, layout, and design of a web page.

 **7.How many ways to write css in HTML?**
--There are three ways to add CSS to HTML documents :
+**There are three ways to add CSS to HTML documents :**
 -Inline
 -Internal
 -External

 **8. What is doctype in HTML?**
--Doctype  stands for Document Type.It is a way to give  “information” to the browser about  html version.
+**Doctype  stands for Document Type.It is a way to give  “information” to the browser about  html version.**
 -Versions: - 5 <!DOCTYPE html />
 -Versions: - 4 <!DOCTYPE HTML PUBLIC >